Freight Shipping from Boston to Minneapolis

 How much does it cost to ship freight from Boston to Minneapolis?

-Full truckload (FTL) rates from Boston, MA to Minneapolis, MN currently range from $3,133-$3,861 for a standard dry van load over the 1,457-mile route.
+Full truckload (FTL) rates from Boston, MA to Minneapolis, MN currently range $3,133-$3,861 (roughly $2.15-$2.67 per mile over 1,457 miles).
 LTL shipments typically cost $1,001-$1,638 depending on freight class, weight, and dimensions.
-Request a custom quote for exact pricing based on your specific shipment details.
+Capacity is currently tight on this corridor, so booking 3-5 days out locks in the best pricing.
+Request a custom quote for exact rates.

 How long does freight take from Boston to Minneapolis?